hanaeraza/CIFAR-10-AI-Image-Classification/readme.md

-# CIFAR-10 Image Classification
+# CIFAR-10 AI Image Classification

 This project implements image classification on the CIFAR-10 dataset using Naive Bayes, Decision Tree, Multi-Layer Perceptron (MLP), and Convolutional Neural Network (CNN) models in Python and PyTorch.
 The models are evaluated using confusion matrix, accuracy, precision, recall, and f1-measure metrics.
+This project was developed for the course COMP 472.

 ## Project Files